-Creamy avocado, sweet coconut cream, crystallized ginger, fresh lime juice, and Himalayan pink sea salt in a creamy sorbet?
+This Coconut Avocado Sorbet features creamy avocado, sweet coconut cream, crystallized ginger, fresh lime juice, and Himalayan pink sea salt.
 Oh yeah!
-Sweet and creamy juxtaposed with salty and spicy are the perfect combination in this creamy, frozen summer treat… It’s August, what more could you want than frozen Salted Ginger, Coconut, and Avocado Sorbet?
+Sweet and creamy juxtaposed with salty and spicy are the perfect combination in this creamy, frozen summer treat… Nothing beats a frozen dessert on a steamy hot day in August!

 Have you been to McAllen, Texas (or Brownsville or South Padre Island)?
 It’s hot.
 And it’s humid.
 Walking out the front door this time of year is painful, and I promise, I am not being a drama queen!
 Frozen desserts are so appealing right now, and given my propensity for healthy, seasonal ingredients, avocados came to mind!